- Home

 -

-The pop-up window will warn that the process is irreversible.
-Click Make it protected.
+The dialog will warn that the process is irreversible.
+Click Save and protect.

 That's it.
 You can no longer view the value of the Secret.